duplojs/utils/docs/en/v1/api/common/interpolation.md

 outline: [2, 3]
 prev:
   text: "escapeRegExp"
-  link: "/fr/v1/api/common/escapeRegExp"
+  link: "/en/v1/api/common/escapeRegExp"
 next:
   text: "wrapValue"
-  link: "/fr/v1/api/common/wrapValue"
+  link: "/en/v1/api/common/wrapValue"
 ---

 # createInterpolation

-La fonction **`createInterpolation()`** génère une fonction de templating typée : les placeholders `{id}` de la chaîne sont exigés au runtime et vérifiés au compile-time.
-En mode strict, une erreur est levée si un id manque.
+The **`createInterpolation()`** function generates a typed templating function: the `{id}` placeholders of the string are required at runtime and checked at compile time.
+In strict mode, an error is thrown if an id is missing.

-## Exemple interactif
+## Interactive example

 <MonacoTSEditor
   src="/examples/v1/api/common/interpolation/tryout.doc.ts"